The Nightmare

-The Nightmare is a 1781 oil painting by Swiss artist Henry Fuseli.
-It shows a woman in deep sleep with her arms thrown below her, and with a demonic and ape-like incubus crouched on her chest.
-The painting's dreamlike and haunting erotic evocation of infatuation and obsession was a huge popular success.
+The Nightmare is a 1781 oil painting by the Swiss artist Henry Fuseli.
+It shows a woman with her arms thrown below her, in deep sleep as she undergoes a nightmare as an almost hidden horse (the "night-mare") looks on as a demonic and ape-like incubus crouches on her chest.
+Its erotic and haunting evocation of obsession became a breakthrough success for Fuseli.
+Critics were taken aback by its overt sexuality, since interpreted as anticipating Jungian ideas about the unconscious.

-After its first exhibition, at the 1782 Royal Academy of London, critics and patrons reacted with horrified fascination and the work became widely popular, to the extent that it was parodied in political satire and an engraved version was widely distributed.
-In response, Fuseli produced at least three other versions.
+Although Fuseli had unsuccessfully exhibited at the Royal Academy of London many times earlier, critics reacted with horrified fascination when this painting was shown at his 1782 showing, and the Nightmare became his first commercially successful work.
+The image became popular to the extent that he produced at least three other versions, engraved versions became widely distributed, it was parodied in political satire, and became a frequent source for 18th-century Gothic fiction authors such as Mary Shelley.

-Interpretations vary.
-The canvas seems to portray simultaneously a dreaming woman and the content of her nightmare.
-The incubus and horse's head refer to contemporary belief and folklore about nightmares, but have been ascribed more specific meanings by some theorists.
-Contemporary critics were taken aback by the overt sexuality of the painting, since interpreted by some scholars as anticipating Jungian ideas about the unconscious.

 Description

 The Nightmare simultaneously offers both the image of a dream—by indicating the effect of the nightmare on the woman—and a dream image—in symbolically portraying the sleeping vision.
 It depicts a sleeping woman draped over the end of a bed with her head hanging down, exposing her long neck.
-She is surmounted by an incubus that peers out at the viewer.
-The sleeper seems lifeless and, lying on her back, takes a position then believed to encourage nightmares.
-Her brilliant coloration is set against the darker reds, yellows, and ochres of the background; Fuseli used a chiaroscuro effect to create strong contrasts between light and shade.
+She is mounted by an incubus that peers out at the viewer.
+The sleeper seems lifeless and lies on her back in a position that produces nightmares.
+Her brilliant colouration is set against the darker reds, yellows and ochres of the background; Fuseli used a chiaroscuro effect to create strong contrasts between light and shade.
 The interior is contemporary and fashionable and contains a small table on which rests a mirror, phial, and book.
 The room is hung with red velvet curtains which drape behind the bed.
-Emerging from a parting in the curtain is the head of a horse with bold, featureless eyes.
+Emerging from a parting in the curtain is the head of a horse with bold, pupil-less eyes.

-For contemporary viewers, the relationship of the incubus and the horse (mare) evoked the notion of nightmares.
+The relationship of the incubus and the horse (mare) evokes the notion of nightmares.
 The work was likely inspired by the waking dreams experienced by Fuseli and his contemporaries, who found that these experiences related to folkloric beliefs like the Germanic tales about demons and witches that possessed people who slept alone.
 In these stories, men were visited by horses or hags, giving rise to the terms "hag-riding" and "mare-riding", and women were believed to engage in sex with the devil.
-The etymology of the word "nightmare", however, does not relate to horses.
-Rather, the word is derived from mara, a Scandinavian mythological term referring to a spirit sent to torment or suffocate sleepers.
-The early meaning of "nightmare" included the sleeper's experience of weight on the chest combined with sleep paralysis, dyspnea, or a feeling of dread.
-The painting incorporates a variety of imagery associated with these ideas, depicting a mare's head and a demon crouched atop the woman.
+The etymology of the word "nightmare" is derived from mara, a Scandinavian mythological term referring to a spirit sent to torment or suffocate sleepers.
+The early meaning of nightmare included the sleeper's experience of weight on the chest combined with sleep paralysis, dyspnea, or a feeling of dread.